NEW: Now monitoring 9 AI platforms including ChatGPT, Claude, Gemini, and Perplexity

 5. Monitor progress - Track score changes over time

 Your visibility score is the starting point for strategic AI optimization.
-It tells you where you stand—what you do with that information determines where you’ll end up.
+It tells you where you stand, and your next actions determine where you end up.